 Meanwhile, Batibou Beach is the island’s most gorgeous beach.
 Fringed by coconut palm trees and rolling green hills, this long and private beach is an entry to nature’s bliss, while the azure waters give way for great swimming and snorkeling.
 This slice of paradise is cleaned daily for visitors to enjoy the unspoiled natural beauty and there’s even an on-site beach shack where you can refuel on fruity rum drinks.

 Elsewhere, Roseau is the island’s vibrant capital that’s ripe with bustling markets, botanic gardens and vivid buildings worth exploring.

 What to Pack

 Dominica is a place to unwind and explore in tranquility and luxury.
 Leave the plush kit at home and make a casual statement instead.
-Show off your energetic side while you destress with this Johanna Ortiz Cerca De La Tie-Front Ruffled Swimsuit, which features ruffles falling from the bustier for an ultra feminine silhouette.
-For added effect, it also has a plunging neckline, ruched bodice and high-cut legs to minimize tan lines.
-Whether you’re in the spa or at the beach you’ll look refined and put together.
-For something to cover up between swims the Frame Denim Belted Linen-blend shorts will do just that for a relaxed and intricate style that is ideal for a seafood lunch pitstop.
-For the complete fashion low-down, check out our Style Sheet for the Caribbean.
+Show off your energetic side while you destress with this Haight One-Shoulder Stretch Crepe Swimsuit, which has medium-coverage briefs with high-cut legs to elongate your frame.
+Whether you’re unwinding at the spa or strolling along the beach, you’ll look refined and put together.
+For something to cover up in between swims, these Terry Cruise Cotton Mini Shorts will do just that for a relaxed and intricate style that is ideal for a seafood lunch pitstop.